Saturday, June 22, 2024

 I left home for NDA at 18, three more years for Universal Adult Franchise.
 The year I turned 20, with a year to go, I learnt there was a legislation which reduced the voting age to 18.
 What a pity, I thought!

-In the IAF years that followed, I turned the divine patriot, the chosen one, above the rest of them civil servants, the babus, of whom I was cynical, but they ran the system.
-And for politicians I held special hatred.
+In the IAF years that followed, I turned the divine patriot, the chosen one, above the rest of them civil servants, the babus, of whom I was cynical, but they ran the system, hidden envy for that.
+For politicians I held special hatred.
 I was loathe to associate myself with elections.
-To me, elections got us back the same folks with different faces.
+To me elections got us back the same folks with different faces.

 I held that belief and still do faintly, but my 40th year has been one of change.
 Improbable as it may seem that one vote makes a difference out of hundreds of millions, I embraced the possibility.
 This year I exercised my vote.
 And to be honest I felt that I contributed.